 The second National Transport Strategy (NTS2) was published on 5 February 2020.
 This was followed by the publication of the Strategic Transport Projects Review 2 (STPR2) on 8 December 2022, with Transport Scotland announcing that they intended to develop an associated delivery plan.
-Both of these documents together set out policies, future direction and investment plans over the next 20 years and together with Transport Scotland's route map to achieve a 20 per cent reduction in car kilometres by 2030, have also influenced the development of Tactran's new Draft Regional Transport Strategy 2024 - 2034.
-Tactran's new Draft RTS reflects the 4 four priorities for Scotland's transport system as set out in the National Transport Strategy: reduces inequalities; takes climate action; helps deliver inclusive economic growth; and improves our health and wellbeing.
+Both of these documents together set out policies, future direction and investment plans over the next 20 years and together with Transport Scotland's route map to achieve a 20 per cent reduction in car kilometres by 2030, have also influenced the development of Tactran's new Regional Transport Strategy 2024 - 2034.
+Tactran's new RTS reflects the 4 four priorities for Scotland's transport system as set out in the National Transport Strategy: reduces inequalities; takes climate action; helps deliver inclusive economic growth; and improves our health and wellbeing.

-Tactran began 2023/24 by undertaking a 12-week public consultation on a draft Regional Transport Strategy and completed the year by submitting a new Draft RTS 2024 - 2034 to the Cabinet Secretary for Transport in February 2024.
-As the strategy has developed, the following have become key elements of the strategy:
+2024/25 began with a new Draft RTS 2024 - 2034 being approved by the Cabinet Secretary for Transport in April 2024.
+This was subsequently adopted by Tactran at its Partnership meeting in June 2024.
+As the strategy developed, the following key elements of the strategy emerged:

-- The strategy must recognise the different circumstances and opportunities as they relate to the rural and urban populations across the region; - Given that the achievement of a number of national targets are unlikely to be achieved with existing resources, delivery arrangements and timescales, the Partners need to: - o focus activity on those locations and groups in society where support to access facilities or encourage behaviour change is most required; - Recognise that the alternative to the car (whether for people with cars, or those without) requires integrated solutions.
-This requires agreeing priorities and coordinating programmes within and across partner organisations; - Investigate a step change in public transport provision; - Investigate mechanisms to reduce car km to support the national climate change target; - o understand the potential gaps between 'the best that we can do' and the achievement of the national targets, and to encourage the Government to continue to work with Partners to understand how these targets can be achieved.
+- The strategy must recognise the different circumstances and opportunities as they relate to the rural and urban populations across the region; - Given that the achievement of a number of national targets are unlikely to be achieved within existing resources, delivery arrangements and timescales, the Partners need to: - focus activity on those locations and groups in society where support to access facilities or encourage behaviour change is most required; - Recognise that the alternative to the car (whether for people with cars, or those without) requires integrated solutions.
+This requires agreeing priorities and coordinating programmes within and across partner organisations; - Investigate a step change in public transport provision; - Investigate mechanisms to reduce car km to support the national climate change target; - understand the potential gaps between 'the best that we can do' and the achievement of the national targets, and to encourage the Government to continue to work with Partners to understand how these targets can be achieved.